 “I’m upgrading from a 2TB HD to a new 6TB HD.
 The 2TB is formatted in MBR; but obviously, the 6TB needs to be in GPT.
 Is there a way to clone the 2TB onto the 6TB, but have it be GPT?”

-Have you ever thinking about doing the same job?
+Have you ever thought about doing the same job?
 Did you finally figure it out?
 If you are among the numerous puzzlers, you may get some key information by reading this article.

 Google, and you know GPT partition style is somehow better than MBR.
 In short, using GPT style, you can get more primary partitions and use the full disk capacity, as the current hard drives are always equipped with huge capacities.
 Hence you may be eager to know whether there is a safe way to clone MBR to GPT disk.